-Throughout October, Catching Lives is working alongside members of our community, including churches and schools, to spread the word about rough sleeping and homelessness in the local area.
-Please see below for information on upcoming events and ways that you can get involved yourself.
-(This information will be updated regularly).
+World Homeless Day is on 10th October and Catching Lives will be looking to work alongside members of our community, including churches and schools, to spread the word about rough sleeping and homelessness in the local area.
+If you would like to work with us to hold an event to

 CatchingLives is looking to employ two coordinators to oversee this winter’s Canterbury Community Shelter.
 See below for information.
 Canterbury Community Shelter Co-ordinator and Deputy Co-ordinator Hours: Full-time (£23,123.40 per annum for the Co-ordinator) (£21,000 per annum for the Deputy Co-ordinator) Contract type: Co-ordinator – Fixed term 5 months (Commencing 16th